sodafoundation/documentation/content/soda-gettingstarted/multicloud-local-installation-using-ansible.md

 ### Configure SODA Multi-cloud installer and environment variables

-A SODA release conists of various projects which have their own release cycles and versions.
+A SODA release consists of various projects which have their own release cycles and versions.
 To install SODA  multi-cloud, the following variables have to be enabled in the respective files as below:

 #### Set Host IP address